SaQie/e-Dziennik/README.md

 _________

-List of task's I will implements in future in this project:
+List of task's I will implement in future in this project:

-* *Add email confirmation* ❌
+* *Add email confirmation* ✅
 * *Add redis cache for configuration* ❌
 * *Add real time client-server chat (student-teacher)* ❌
 * *Add email system inside application* ❌